Price of Niagara Pro

 Other Launchers

-There are many launchers out there, and almost all of their Pro versions can be unlocked by a one-time purchase.
+There are many launchers out there, and most of their Pro versions can be unlocked by a one-time purchase.
 As a result, the model seems sustainable at first glance, but this is a deceiving picture.

 For example, Action Launcher has a second in-app purchase for further features.
 Chris lacy, the mind behind Action Launcher, also wrote about how he's struggling with the monetization system.
 Moreover, Action Launcher was "re-released"; you had to pay again to unlock all features.